 A colored copy (L) and a black & white copy (R).
 Either works fine.

 If you’d like the pieces of your pattern colored for easy reference while you’re piecing, now is a great time for that.
-Grab a crayon and color away!
+Grab a fabric safe marker or pen and color away!
 This is a great trick to use if you’re piecing with more than two colors so you don’t accidentally mis-piece any fabrics.
+Note from future me: don’t use crayons, they melt. 😐

 Repeat on all pattern pieces and you’re done!
 The pattern has seam allowance and you’re ready to piece.